XAML and Custom Classes for WPF

 You can implement a custom collection type for your collection property.
-Because of implicit collection property treatment, the custom collection type does not need to provide a default constructor in order to be used in XAML implicitly.
-However, you can optionally provide a default constructor for the collection type.
+Because of implicit collection property treatment, the custom collection type does not need to provide a parameterless constructor in order to be used in XAML implicitly.
+However, you can optionally provide a parameterless constructor for the collection type.
 This can be a worthwhile practice.
-Unless you do provide a default constructor, you cannot explicitly declare the collection as an object element.
+Unless you do provide a parameterless constructor, you cannot explicitly declare the collection as an object element.
 Some markup authors might prefer to see the explicit collection as a matter of markup style.
-Also, a default constructor can simplify the initialization requirements when you create new objects that use your collection type as a property value.
+Also, a parameterless constructor can simplify the initialization requirements when you create new objects that use your collection type as a property value.

 Declaring XAML Content Properties

 The XAML language defines the concept of a XAML content property.
 Each class that is usable in object syntax can have exactly one XAML content property.
 To declare a property to be the XAML content property for your class, apply the ContentPropertyAttribute as part of the class definition.
 Specify the name of the intended XAML content property as the Name in the attribute.
 The property is specified as a string by name, not as a reflection construct such as PropertyInfo.